Traveling to Costa Rica

-There are only two seasons in Costa Rica and they are called the dry and the green season.
-As mentioned before, the dry season usually is a great season to visit.
+The dry season usually is a great season to visit.
 Although, if you don’t mind a little bit of water then why not come down and enjoy the perks of the rainy season?
 For starters, it is much cheaper to fly between May to November than during the dry season (this is because the demand is way lower during that time).
-Another good reason to come during this time it’s what we call “the wonderful awake of nature”.
+Another good reason to come during this time it’s what we call “the wonderful awakening of nature”.
 Everything seems to come to life and turn into a brilliant green, similar to the green you see when spring finally comes after a long winter.
 Animals, plants, and everyone else seem to enjoy the wetter part of the year.

 Because of its location close to the equator, the climate in Costa Rica is tropical.
 The temperature in Costa Rica is basically the same all year round.
 The hottest month of the year is usually just about 3 degrees Celsius warmer than the coldest month of the year.
 The Temperature generally stays above 20 degrees Celsius (68°F) during the days and can reach into the 30s (~90°F) near the coast.
 This is a great temperature to enjoy the weather and scenery around you.

 However, the country has many microclimates.
-An awesome weather that the country has is in the Central Valley with the capital city of San Jose.
-Temperatures are between 23°-26°C (73°-79°F) in the day and 15°-17°C (59°-63°F) in the night which feels like eternal spring.
+For example the weather in San Jose if famous for being an ‘eternal spring.’
+Temperatures in San Jose are between 23°-26°C (73°-79°F) during the day and 15°-17°C (59°-63°F) at night.
 Popular beach destinations – such as Manuel Antonio, Tamarindo or Puerto Viejo – have temperatures of over 30°C (~90°F) during the day and around 22°C (71°F) during the night.

 Rainfall is at its high during the green season but that shouldn’t prevent you from coming.
 In most parts of Costa Rica, the rainy season begins in May and reaches its peak in September and October.
 However, even in the rainy season, the weather tends to be very nice.
 If it’s going to rain, it is usually for a couple of hours in the late afternoon – perfect for a Costa Rican “siesta” or a cup of coffee!